sam-rice/sam-rice/README.md

 </p>

 Since moving over to TypeScript and discovering the awesomeness of statically-typed languages, I've been teaching myself Java so that I can continue to build more full-stack personal projects and also ship code on the back-end.
-Working with more back-end technologies, in general, is an overall goal of mine, and I plan to have a Java Spring Boot project to show here soon!
+Working with more back-end technologies, in general, is an overall goal of mine.

 ##